ryansiegristpa/RLoverlay/README.md

 # Getting Started
 To run the overlay locally:
-Clone the repository
+1. Clone the repository
-Run yarn install to install dependencies
+2. Run `yarn install` to install dependencies
-Run yarn start to start the dev server
+3. Run `yarn start` to start the dev server
-Open http://localhost:3000 to view the overlay
+4. Open http://localhost:3000 to view the overlay

 # To build for production:
-Copy code
-yarn build
+`yarn build`
 This will generate optimized production assets in the build folder.

 # Configuration
 The overlay fetches real-time state from a local Node.js server.
-Start the server with: nodemon controller.js
+Start the server with:
+`nodemon controller.js`

 This will serve data from state.json.
 See state.example.json for the expected format.
 The React app polls this API every 1000ms to update the overlay.